lilitps/rails-community-app/README.md

 $ heroku config:set G_STORAGE_PICTURE_UPLOAD_DIRECTORY=**<your-bucket-name, e.g. 'communityapp'>**
 ```

-Hint: In order to use this [vars in development environment](http://www.rubydoc.info/gems/dotenv-rails/2.2.1),
+Hint: In order to use these [vars in development environment](http://www.rubydoc.info/gems/dotenv-rails/2.2.1),
-you can add them with right values to **.env** file in the root of your project.
+you should add them with right values to **.env** file in the root of your project.

 ### Facebook page posts (optional)

-You can use Facebook App to get public posts from some certain public page
+You can use Facebook App to get public posts from some certain public pages
 (e.g. facebook page of your community).
 After that, the most recent posts will be displayed under news feed of your community app.